My Days with Errol Flynn: Reviews

 The book was positively reviewed and a paperback edition remains in print.
 It is popular with Flynn aficionados still and provides insight into the Star System for anyone interested in the Golden Age Of Hollywood.

 Buster Wiles

 Vernon "Buster" Wiles was born in Missouri, raised in Tennessee, and worked in Hollywood as a stuntman and double for some twenty years.
 Prior to this, Buster had a semi itinerant lifestyle and worked as a newsboy, boxer and a caddy prior to his success in Hollywood.
 He was a lifelong sports fan, especially enjoying football and boxing.
 Leaving the movie business in the late 1950s, Buster settled in Beaverton, Oregon, with his wife and two daughters.
 He became a jockeys' agent.
 He worked the horse-racing tracks of the West Coast of the United States every racing season.

 Having met when working on several of Flynn's vehicles, Buster and Errol Flynn became firm friends during the latter's time in Hollywood.
-Wiles was born in 1910 and died in 1990, shortly after his co-writer William Donati, who had died in July 1989.
+Wiles was born in 1910 and died in 1990.
+Donati has published additional books and teaches literature at the university level.